algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 <img src="./Img/parser2FC.png" height="790px">

-Finally the whole parsering flowchart should ressemble to this process:
+Finally, the whole parsing flowchart should resemble this process:

 <img src="./Img/complete_parserFC.png" height="1150px">

-To parse ALGORISK we are using an enumerator[^10] with the instructions required and an array[^11] of strings to compare each instructions and arguments provided by the user.
+To parse ALGORISK we are using an enumerator[^10] with the instructions required and an array[^11] of strings to compare each instruction and arguments provided by the user.

 ```c
 //This is an enumerator containing all of the instructions.